-Help make this determination based on your own financial situation by using our Affordability Calculator and see how much house you can afford.
+Help make this determination based on your financial situation by using our Affordability Calculator and see how much house you can afford.

 Being preapproved for a mortgage involves finalizing an application and potentially supplying us with some documents to support the application information.
 At this time, we will run your credit report and discuss with you where you stand in terms of creditworthiness.
 We can determine an accurate price range for you so you can comfortably look for homes without fear that it´s too much or too little house.
 We want you to feel confident and knowledgeable about your search for the perfect home.

 Get a Home Inspection.
-Typically, most purchase offers are contingent on a home inspection to check the property for signs of any structural damage or things that may need to be fixed.
+Typically, most purchase offers are contingent on a home inspection to check the property for signs of any structural damage or things that may need to be repaired or replaced.
 Your real estate agent can help you arrange to schedule an inspection within a few days after your offer to purchase is accepted by the seller.
 This contingency protects you and gives you a chance to renegotiate your offer or withdraw it without penalty.
 Although optional, we highly recommend an inspection.